atx-crypto-club/txwtf/README.md

 ## Development

 ### Model Changes
 When modifying or adding new models to the application, use flask-migrate commands to add each change to the database migration scripts.
-From the EDM environment containing the application install, run the following command to add changes to db migration version control with a message for each change.
+Run the following command in the project environment to add changes to db migration version control with a message for each change.
 > $ flask --app txwtf.webapp db migrate -m "change message"

-After making changes to models, run the following command to actually upgrade the targed database specified by `TXWTF_SQLALCHEMY_DATABASE_URI`:
+After making changes to models, run the following command in the project environment to actually upgrade the targed database specified by `TXWTF_SQLALCHEMY_DATABASE_URI`:
 > $ flask --app txwtf.webapp db upgrade

-You can always wipe out the sqlite file and rerun the above `upgrade` command to regenerate the database tables.
+You can always wipe out the sqlite file or delete the target database and rerun the above `upgrade` command to regenerate the database tables.

 When pushing changes, make sure you include the new migration scripts every time you run `migrate` above!